FREND's Program is Successful

 Hospital” in Boston.
 Ginandes hypnotized half of them once

-(Note: The same doctor applied the casts and other care, and the
+treatment.
+(Note: The same doctor applied the casts and other

-after the fracture, those in the CHT group showed the equivalent
+after the fracture, those in the Clinical Hypnotherapy group showed

-Gazette May 8, 2003 (Staff photo by Stephanie Mitchell)
+Harvard University Gazette May 8, 2003 (Staff photo by Stephanie

 for Irritable Bowel Syndrome (IBS)